godfreypj/forza-dashboard/README.md

   - **GeneralStats**: Session and car info (e.g. isRaceOn, carOrdinal, carClass)
   - **LapStats**: Per-lap stats (lap, bestLapTime, lastLapTime)
   - **VehicleStats**: Live vehicle data (speed, rpm, acceleration, gear, power, torque, etc)
+- **Advanced mini sector and sector delta logic** (see below)
 - Debug mode to view all raw attributes
 - Easy to extend and customize

+## Mini Sector Timing & Sector Delta

+- Each lap is divided into 3 sectors, and each sector is further divided into 3 mini sectors (9 mini sectors per lap).
+- The dashboard displays main sector deltas, which only update at the end of each mini sector and remain fixed between updates.
+- Mini sector times and deltas are available in debug mode for detailed analysis.
+- No projections or running/interpolated values are shown—deltas are only updated at discrete mini sector boundaries.

 ## Quick Start